-Fortunately, you can schedule your content if you use a tool like JustUnfollow or Latergramme.
+Fortunately, you can schedule your content if you use a tool like Later.
 Unfortunately, Instagram’s API doesn’t let other services post for you, but you can pre-fill and batch them.

-On Instagram, your bio is crucial.
-You can best make use of this section by having a strong call to action (which is basically marketing speak for an instruction for your viewer to do something).
+On Instagram, your bio is a crucial piece of real estate.
+You can best make use of this section by having a strong call to action.
 You can use up to 150 characters, so a short snappy CTA works best.
-For us, it was: “Get your free copy of Foundr today! https://foundr.com/itunes”

 A strong CTA should be an absolute no-brainer for your audience.
 You already know that they can see your content, so make it worth their while to actually take a look at your bio by offering something that you know they’ll love.

 To create a strong CTA, you want to be as simple and no-nonsense as possible.
 Because you only get one live link when it comes to Instagram, which is in your bio, you want to be able to get as much value as possible out of that link.